mcraiha/spine-unity-docs/Events.md

 // Add this to the same GameObject as your SkeletonAnimation public class MySpineControllerThing : MonoBehaviour {

+	// The [SpineEvent] attribute makes the inspector for this MonoBehaviour
+	// draw the field as a dropdown list of existing event names in your SkeletonData.
 	[SpineEvent] public string footstepEventName = "footstep";

 	void Start () {